The Independent: Format and design

 The Independent began publishing as a broadsheet, in a series of celebrated designs.
-The final version was designed by Carroll, Dempsey and Thirkell following a commission by Nicholas Garland who, along with Alexander Chancellor, was unhappy with designs produced by Raymond Hawkey and Michael McGuiness – on seeing the proposed designs, Chancellor had said "I thought we were joining a serious paper".
+The final version was designed by Carroll, Dempsey and Thirkell following a commission by Nicholas Garland who, along with Alexander Chancellor, was unhappy with designs produced by Raymond Hawkey and Michael McGuiness – on seeing the proposed designs, Chancellor had said: "I thought we were joining a serious paper."
 The first edition was designed and implemented by Michael Crozier, who was Executive Editor, Design and Picture, from pre-launch in 1986 to 1994.

 From September 2003, the paper was produced in both broadsheet and tabloid-sized versions, with the same content in each.
-The tabloid edition was termed "compact" to distance itself from the more sensationalist reporting style usually associated with "tabloid" newspapers in the UK, preferring to remain focused on hard news (similarly to the tabloid-size edition of The Times.)
-After launching in the London area and then in North West England, the smaller format appeared gradually throughout the UK.
+The tabloid edition was termed "compact" to distance itself from the more sensationalist reporting style usually associated with "tabloid" newspapers in the UK, preferring to remain focused on hard news (similarly to the tabloid-size edition of The Times).
+The smaller format appeared gradually throughout the UK.
 Soon afterwards, Rupert Murdoch's Times followed suit, introducing its own tabloid-sized version.
 Prior to these changes, The Independent had a daily circulation of around 217,500, the lowest of any major national British daily, a figure that climbed by 15% as of March 2004 (to 250,000).
 Throughout much of 2006, circulation stagnated at a quarter of a million.
 On 14 May 2004, The Independent produced its last weekday broadsheet, having stopped producing a Saturday broadsheet edition in January.
 The Independent on Sunday published its last simultaneous broadsheet on 9 October 2005, and thereafter followed a compact design until the print edition was discontinued.

 On 12 April 2005, The Independent redesigned its layout to a more European feel, similar to France's Libération.
 The redesign was carried out by a Barcelona-based design studio.
 The weekday second section was subsumed within the main paper, double-page feature articles became common in the main news sections, and there were revisions to the front and back covers.
 A new second section, "Extra", was introduced on 25 April 2006.
 It is similar to The Guardians "G2" and The Timess "Times2", containing features, reportage and games, including sudoku.
 In June 2007, The Independent on Sunday consolidated its content into a news section which included sports and business, and a magazine focusing on life and culture.
 On 23 September 2008, the main newspaper became full-color, and "Extra" was replaced by an "Independent Life Supplement" focusing on different themes each day.

 Three weeks after the acquisition of the paper by Alexander Lebedev and Evgeny Lebedev in 2010, the paper was relaunched with another redesign on 20 April.
 The new format featured smaller headlines and a new pullout "Viewspaper" section, which contained the paper's comment and feature articles.